mg747/gfit-and-wellness/README.md

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to see information about exercise and healthy food rcipes.
+    1. As a Returning Visitor, I want to see information about exercise and healthy food recipes.

-      1. This information is on the home page of the site underneath the navbar
+      1. This information is on the home page of the site or the user can access it through the navbar menu link for exercise

     2. As a Returning Visitor, I want to find the best way to get in contact with the site owner with any questions I may have.